 Join Treasures Curator Nat Williams as he explores the gardening interests and exceptional books acquired by one of the greatest collectors of the twentieth century.

+The Treasures Curator is supported by the Australian Government's Catalyst-Australian Arts and Culture Fund.
 A Treasures Gallery Access Program, supported by National Library Patrons

 “Anyone who has a book collection and a garden wants for nothing” - Nat Williams 18-11-19

 K: Thank you all for joining us this evening.
 My name’s Kathryn Favell and I’m the Director of Community Outreach and it’s a great pleasure to be your host for this evening’s Treasures talk with our Treasures curator, Nat Williams.
 Whether you’re here with us in the theatre or watching us online welcome to the National Library of Australia.

 As we begin I’d like to acknowledge the first Australians on whose traditional lands this beautiful building of ours stands.
 I pay my respects to the elders of the Ngunnawal and Ngambri people past, present and emerging for caring for this land that I’m very privileged to call my home.
 Land plays a small role I think in today’s talk.